+AEROSOL CAN EXPLOSION SIMULATION.
 This scenario addresses the hazards of an exploding aerosol can during an aircraft cargo compartment fire.
 This test protocol uses a modified version of the bulk-load fire test scenario to determine the activation time of the aerosol can simulator.
 Based on experiments with aerosol cans subjected to fires, the FAA William J. Hughes Technical Center developed an aerosol can simulator (figures 8 and B-1 in appendix B) that releases a mixture of propane and alcohol through a large-area valve and across sparking electrodes [1].
-This specific test protocol may be substituted with the shorter protocol version specified in section 4.3.5.
-For example, the shorttest protocol version may be used with gaseous fire suppression agents or if the system does not have unique capabilities, such as thermodynamic cooling that would need to be demonstrated during a fire test.
+This specific test protocol may be substituted with the shorter protocol version specified in the next section.
+For example, the short-test protocol version may be used with gaseous fire suppression agents or if the system does not have unique capabilities, such as thermodynamic cooling that would need to be demonstrated during a fire test.

 The cargo compartment is loaded with corrugated cardboard boxes, galvanized steel pipes, and the aerosol can explosion simulator.
 Each box is a single-wall corrugated cardboard box with nominal dimensions of 18 by 18 by 18 inches (45.7 by 45.7 by 45.7 cm).
-The weight per unit area of the cardboard is 0.11 lbs/ft2 (0.5417 kg/m2).
-The boxes are filled with 2.5 pounds (1.1 kg) of loosely packed standard weight office paper shredded into strips (not confetti) weighing 4.5 ±0.4 pounds (2.0 ±0.2 kg).
+The weight per unit area of the cardboard is 0.11 lb/ft2 (0.5417 kg/m2).
+The boxes are filled with 2.5 pounds (1.1 kg) of loosely packed standard weight office paper shredded into strips (not confetti).
+The final weight of the box and shredded paper is 4.5 ±0.4 pounds (2.0 ±0.2 kg).
 The flaps of the boxes are tucked under each other without using staples or tape.
 The boxes are stacked in two layers in the cargo compartment in a quantity representing about 10% of the cargo compartment empty volume.
-For a 2000-cubicfoot (56.6-m^3) compartment, this requires 58 boxes.
+For a 2000-cubic-foot (56.6-m3) compartment, this requires 58 boxes.
 The boxes touch each other to prevent any significant air gaps between boxes.
 The boxes are arranged as shown in figure 9.
-Three galvanized steel pipes, with a thermocouple attached to the outer surface (centered) of each pipe, is inserted (one per box) in the boxes adjacent to the box above the ignition box.
+Three galvanized steel pipes, with a thermocouple attached to the outer surface (centered) of each pipe, are inserted (one per box) into the boxes adjacent to the box above the ignition box.
 The schedule 80 pipes are 8.25 inches (20.96 cm) long and have an outer diameter of 1.75 inches (4.45 cm).
-The main function of the three galvanized steel pipes is to hold the thermocouples in place rather than simulating the heating of an aerosol can.
-The fire in the box is initiated by applying 115 Vac to a 7 foot (2.1 m) length of nichrome wire.
+The main function of the three galvanized steel pipes is to hold the thermocouples in place rather than to simulate the heating of an aerosol can.
+The fire in the box is initiated by applying 115 VAC to a 7-foot (2.1 m) length of nichrome wire.
 The wire is wrapped around four folded (in half) paper towels.
 The resistance of the nichrome igniter coil is approximately 7 ohms.
 The igniter is placed into the center of a box on the bottom outside row of the stacked boxes.
 Several ventilation holes are placed in the side of the box to ensure that the fire does not self-extinguish.
 Ten 1.0-inch (2.5-cm) -diameter holes have been shown to be effective (see figure 3).